How to Buy a Glass Tabletop in Tucson

 Beveled glass is manufactured by grinding and polishing an angled surface cut or bevel around the periphery of the sheet.

 Beveling can be carried out on glass or mirror as thin as 3/16″ but is most commonly used on 1/4″ or thicker glass as a decorative feature.
-It came to prominence in Victorian times when elaborate decorative mirrors and door panels were a feature of public building.
+It came to prominence in Victorian times when elaborate decorative mirrors and door panels were a feature of public buildings.

 In glass tabletops, the bevel is an elegant styling used to embellish the appearance.
 Smaller coffee tables commonly use inset panels of 1/4″ beveled glass set inside the tabletop frame.